 The funding surpluses or deficits determined periodically in funding valuations prepared by an independent actuary are defined as the Plan's capital.
 The actuary's funding valuation is used to measure the long-term health of the Plan.
 A funding valuation is required to be filed with the pension regulator at least every three years.
-The most recently filed valuation for the Plan was as at July 1, 2017, which disclosed unfunded actuarial liabilities of \$362,427 on a going concern basis, and a deficit of \$864,550 on a solvency basis.
-The next required actuarial funding valuation to be filed with the regulator will be as of July 1, 2020.
+The most recently filed valuation for the Plan was as at July 1, 2020, which disclosed unfunded actuarial liabilities of \$931,618 on a going concern basis, and a deficit of \$1,241,590 on a solvency basis.
+The next required actuarial valuation to be filed with the regulator will be filed as of July 1, 2021.
+The purpose of that valuation will be to identify the assets, liabilities, and resulting funding shortfall/excess that will transferred to the UPP on July 1, 2021.